A Separate Model Of Foster Care

-Children in foster care face challenges that most young people could never imagine.
-They endure crises, family breakdown, and perhaps see people they love and depend on abusing drugs and/or alcohol or suffering mental health problems.
-Maybe they have been abused themselves, physically, mentally, or sexually, and their childhood has been a living nightmare.
+Children are placed in foster care because they have faced challenges that most young people could never imagine.
+They have endured crises, family breakdown, and perhaps saw people they love and depend on abusing drugs and/or alcohol or suffering mental health problems.
+Maybe they have been abused themselves, physically, mentally, or sexually, or maybe their childhood has been a living nightmare.

-Foster children who live in the Village are never put on a waitlist for the services they need to become emotionally healthy again.
+SOS Children’s Village BC provides the services these children need to become emotionally healthy again, and kids who live in the Village are never put on a waitlist.
 Children in care need support and counselling to move on with their lives – this should never be optional.
 The park-like atmosphere of the 2.5 acre Surrey Village site is healing to its inhabitants, with specialized counselling available and caregivers looking out for each other’s children when they are playing outside.

 Dealing with the mental and emotional health of foster children is core to the SOS model of care, however like any parent SOS BC wants to give these children every opportunity, therefore we provide recreational programs, camps, music lessons, academic assistance, and cultural engagement to help them become well-rounded and caring adults.